CORE-cer/CORE/README.md

 ## Related Work

-- The original paper can be found [here](https://arxiv.org/abs/2111.04635).
+- The original paper can be found [here](https://www.vldb.org/pvldb/vol15/p1951-riveros.pdf).

 ## Contributing

 Contributions are welcome!
-See our [Developer's Guide](./docs/developers/CONTRIBUTING.md) for details.
+See our [Contributing's Guide](docs/users/CONTRIBUTING.md) for details.

 ## License